I-graham/BSP-report/interpreter.typ

     Var(Identifier), // A variable identifier
     Lam(Identifier, Rc<Term>), // A lambda abstraction
-    App(Thunk, Thunk), // An application of one term on another Ref(Thunk), // Transparent indirection to another term }
+    App(Thunk, Thunk), // An application of one term on another Ref(Thunk), // Transparent indirection to another term,
+                // (useful for implementing shared reduction) }
 ```

 #let app = $circle.stroked.small$

 The `Value` type stores a pointer to a value, whose type has been erased (similar to how Haskell erases all type information at runtime).
-The `Ref` variant is simply a transparent pointer to another term, which will be useful during term reduction.
 As an example, the $lambda$-term $lambda x."max"(x) (1)$ would be represented as follows (omitting pointers and `Ref`s, and denoting application by #app):

 #import "@preview/cetz:0.3.4": canvas, draw, tree
 #align(center)[